What is Animal Law?

 Legally, animals are considered as property.
 Because of this status and the economic and other vested interests that humans have in animals, this has led to wide scale abuse.

-In addition to the abuse and cruelty suffered at the hands of humans, animals face a multitude of other threats including habitat loss, climate change, invasive species, poaching, trafficking and extinction.
+In addition to the abuse and cruelty suffered at the hands of humans, animals face a multitude of other threats including habitat loss, destruction and fragmentation, climate change, poaching, trafficking, extinction and various others.

 Animal Law Reform South Africa was founded on the principle that justice is enhanced where legal protection is available to all sentient beings.
 Its founding value is that human rights are enriched – not impoverished – by including animals in the notion of justice.

 Some examples of how animal issues affect people:

 In many instances, where there is violence at home involving humans, there is violence towards the companion animals too.
 Sometimes the abuse starts with the animals and moves to humans, or often, abusers may threaten, harm or even kill animals to exert dominance over their victims.
 In some cases, those abused will not leave a violent situation unless they can take their animals, and end up staying in harmful situations.
 There are other links between domestic abuse and violence towards animals – this is often referred to in the movement as “the link”.

 Wildlife crimes can affect ecosystems and the environment and disrupt biodiversity.
 They also threaten national security and are often linked to other crimes (such as illegal weapons, other forms of trafficking and terrorism).
 Conflicts between rangers and poachers have resulted in many deaths in South Africa.
 Wildlife crimes can have an impact on the tourism of country – which affects not only those in the industry, but international relationships, local communities and the population as a whole.